ThinkingInTypes/ThinkingInTypes.github.io/Proposals/PyBeach2025.md

 2. Exhaustiveness checking with Enums
 3. Dot completion in editing environments speeds development
 4. Creating self-validating data classes

+Type annotations dramatically increase productivity and simplify your life.

+All examples and explanations are available in a free online book (under development).

 1. Discover problems sooner.
 2. Eliminate duplicate validation checks and their associated maintenance.